The History of Hair: From Ancient Styles to Modern Hair Care

 While trends morph over time, people have been using their hair as a means of self-expression for millennia.
 Take a look at how hair has changed through the centuries, starting with Ancient Egypt.

-History of Hair in Ancient Egypt
+Hair in Ancient Egypt

 Women in Ancient Egypt decorated their hair with ornate accessories.
 Those with higher social status wore flowers, ribbons and headbands.
 Longer hair was fashionable during the New Kingdom (1570-1544 BC) and some women wore elaborate wigs.